 Passover and Easter Wondering whether you should go to Easter dinner at your mother-in-law’s during Passover?
 Is it OK to eat matzah – and peeps?
 Learn how to solve the spring holiday dilemma with articles, resources and links from InterfaithFamily.
-Upcoming Dates Passover lasts 8 days (7 for some) and starts the evening of April 10, 2017; March 30, 2018; and April 19, 2019 Booklet InterfaithFamily is proud to offer Setting The Passover Table Made Easy, a booklet explaining the ritual items used during a seder.
-Guide Our Guide to Passover for Interfaith Families includes just about everything you could possibly want to know about Passover, including: The Seder: A Ritual Meal; Passover Foods: Traditional Foods (or, What Is This?); Engaging Children and Adults; …and much more!
+Here are the upcoming dates for Passover: Passover lasts 8 days (7 for some) and starts the evening of March 30, 2018; April 19, 2019; and April 8, 2020.
+Booklet InterfaithFamily is proud to offer Setting The Passover Table Made Easy, a booklet explaining the ritual items used during a seder.
+Guide Our Guide to Passover for Interfaith Families includes just about everything you could possibly want to know about Passover, including: The Seder: A Ritual Meal Passover Foods: Traditional Foods (or, What Is This?)
+Engaging Children and Adults …and much more!
 Videos How to do…a seder plate For Kids: Passover The Four Questions Quick Tips Tips for Interfaith Families: How to Make a Seder Inclusive Ten Tips to Enliven the Seder: Ways to Delay That Fifth Question Pre-Passover Preparation Artichoke on the Seder Plate and Other Additions To Eat or Not To Eat: Passover Food Guidelines The Big issues It might not get as much publicity as the “December Dilemma” of Hanukkah and Christmas, this “Spring Dilemma” can be a complicated season for many interfaith families.
-A Different Spring Dilemma Matzah and Mass: Interfaith Families Tackle Their Passover-Easter Dilemma At Home Passover at home and in your community: Resources for families with young children Recipes Events Further Reading Passover and Easter: Recommended Articles Passover and Easter: Article Archive Keep Talking Join the conversation on our Passover and Easter Discussion Board.
-Our Passover in Interfaith Families: Three Essays from InterfaithFamily, with Discussion Guide, Tips, Recommended Resources and Activities for Children is also helpful.
+A Different Spring Dilemma Matzah and Mass: Interfaith Families Tackle Their Passover-Easter Dilemma At Home Passover at home and in your community: Resources for families with young children Recipes Further Reading Passover and Easter: Recommended Articles Passover and Easter: Article Archive Keep Talking Our Passover in Interfaith Families: Three Essays from InterfaithFamily, with Discussion Guide, Tips, Recommended Resources and Activities for Children is also helpful.
 Additional Resources Primer: Passover Overview: Passover Themes and Theology JewishBoston.com’s Free Haggadah – inclusive, modern and editable.
 Haggadot.com – Downloadable, community generated, haggadot.
 If you know of other Passover/Easter resources, or if you’d like to see additional resources on a particular aspect of Passover or Easter, please email us at email@example.com and let us know what you’d like us to provide.